 Our narrowboat base at Falkirk will be open from May 1st for short breaks.
 The following routes will be available to cruise:

 Falkirk to the Kelpies

 Take the Falkirk Wheel trip rotation (approx. 2hrs) and then cruise east on the Forth & Clyde Canal (approx. 4 hrs).
 Meet the boat movement team at a prearranged time at lock 16, transit down through the 15 locks to the Kelpies before morning up and staying overnight at the base of the Kelpies.
 You then return on the same route.
 Please note that all locks are manned and booking is required for the transit down and up the 15 locks to the Kelpies.

 Falkirk – Auchinstarry (West on F & C) Approx 4hrs

-Cruise across the Bonnybridge Lift Bridge (approx. 30mins cruising from Falkirk, pre-booking required) continue through locks 17 – 20 (all manned) and up to Auchinstarry.
+Meet the boat movement team at a prearranged time at Bonnybridge Lift Bridge (approx. 30mins cruising from Falkirk) continue cruising through locks 17 – 20 (all manned) and up to Auchinstarry.

 Falkirk – Kirkintilloch (West on F & C) Approx 6.5hrs